hardwario/bc-website/content/doc/integrations/blynk-for-mobile-applications.md

 # Node-RED

-In node red, install the Blynk package `node-red-contrib-blynk-ws`.
-You can follow [NodeRED Library Installation]({{< relref "doc/tutorials/nodered-library-installation.md" >}}).
+In node red, install the Blynk package `node-red-contrib-blynk-ws` if you cannot see **Blynk** nodes.
 Also follow one of the project tutorials above where installation and creating and connecting of nodes is explained.

 # ZeRGBA to hex RGB values